At the end of reading this article, you’ll be ready to start a plastic surgery marketing plan.

 This is why I love digital marketing so much!
 Unlike outbound marketing, in which you’re relegated to estimating the efficacy of your campaign, you know at what percentage it’s working, and you can gauge, “Is this a good percentage?
 Is this a bad percentage?”
 And from there, you can make better decisions.

-Email marketing has the highest conversion rate percentage of any digital marketing technique.
-The secret is in the list.
-Make sure you are constantly increasing your list through creative methods, obtaining the permission of those who truly want to know new information about your practice.
+Email marketing has the highest conversion rate percentage of any digital marketing strategy or technique.
+The secret is on the list.
+Make sure you are constantly increasing your list through creative methods, obtaining the permission of those who truly want to know new information about your plastic surgery practice.

 How do you boost your opt-in percentage?
 Offer an incentive!